VitorVilela7/SMW-SA1-Pack/README.md

 * Increase the maximum amount of sprites on a single sub-level to 255.
 * Reduces loading time of all levels and maps.
 * Increase the maximum ROM size to 8 MB.
 * Offers enhanced bitmap and arithmetic capabilities for better graphics performance.

 ## System Features
 * 16-bit 65c816 processor clocked at 10.74 MHz.
 * 2 kB fast internal work memory (I-RAM), clocked at 10.74 MHz.
 * Multi-processor processing, with parallel operating mode and memory sharing control.
 * Large capacity memory, with a total capability of 8 MB of ROM clocked at 10.74 MHz and 256 kB of BW-RAM, clocked at 5.37 MHz.
-* High speed arithmetic hardware of multiplication, division and cumulative sum
+* High speed arithmetic hardware of multiplication, division and cumulative sum.
 * Bitmap and Character Conversion functions for fast graphics manipulation.
 * Custom DMA circuit for fast transfers between ROM, I-RAM and BW-RAM.
 * Variable-Length Bit data processing for enhanced algorithms such as graphics and data compression.
 * Super MMC memory mapping capabilities for BW-RAM and bank switching for multiple ROM image access and mirroring.

 Important
 =========